 Object properties

-Certain properties in this specification are defined to be objects whose property names satisfy certain conditions.
+Certain properties in this document are defined to be objects whose property names satisfy certain conditions.
 Examples are run.originalUriBaseIds (§3.14.14) and reportingDescriptor.messageStrings (§3.49.11).
 Unless otherwise specified in the description of a specific property, if any such object is empty, then either the property SHALL be represented as an empty object {}, or it SHALL be absent.

 Array properties